FutureGateway/PortalSetup/EGI-FedCloud/README.md

 ## Security considerations
 Please notice that for security reasons userdata.txt file must be modified specifying your own tomcat admin user name and password.
+Please reconfigure root password  and file /etc/sudoers to improve the security.
 Although the VM has been configured to limit hackers exposure, it is warmly suggested to comply with the EGI FedCloud [directives][EGIFCDR]

 [FGAPPDB]: <https://appdb.egi.eu/store/vappliance/futuregateway>